learningequality/studio/README.md

       ```

   - The folder `<project directory>/studio` now contains the latest Studio code.
-  - For more information on using git, please check out [these instructions](https://github.com/learningequality/studio/blob/develop/docs-developer/git_setup.md)
+  - For more information on using git, please check out `docs-developer/git_setup`